 Gross Negligence Vehicular Manslaughter

+But, if, on the other hand, you're racing another vehicle and get in an accident and kill somebody, that's going to be charged as vehicular manslaughter likely.
 As a felony, you'll be facing six years in prison.
-It also could be charged as a second-degree if, during the racing, they can determine that you were drunk on alcohol or some other drug that affected your ability to safely operate a motor vehicle.
+It could also be set as a second-degree if, during the racing, they can determine that you were drunk on alcohol or some other drug that affected your ability to operate a motor vehicle safely.

 Factors that Determine a Vehicular Manslaughter Case

-Basically, they have four choices in general when it comes to a vehicular manslaughter case where someone's driving recklessly and another person dies.
-One, they could just consider it an accident and file nothing criminally and then the parties can deal with it civilly if they think there was some negligence on the part of one of the drivers or more of the drivers.
+They have four choices in general when it comes to a vehicular manslaughter case where someone's driving recklessly, and another person dies.
+One, they could consider it an accident and file nothing criminally, and then the parties can deal with it civilly if they think there was some negligence on the part of one of the drivers or more of the drivers.

-In that circumstance as indicated above, they're going to have to prove gross negligence on the part of the driver.
-So, usually when I see these cases filed – someone driving really fast, running red lights, driving in a reckless manner, weaving in and out of traffic, racing – these are the type of cases that are going to trigger a vehicular manslaughter filing and the person potentially looking at six years in state prison.
+In that circumstance, as indicated above, they're going to have to prove gross negligence on the driver's part.
+So, usually, when I see these cases filed – someone driving fast, running red lights, driving recklessly, weaving in and out of traffic, racing – these are the type of cases that are going to trigger a vehicular manslaughter filing and the person potentially looking at six years in state prison.

 The final choice the prosecutors have is to file the case as a second-degree murder case, and I've seen this more and more as people become aware of the dangers of drinking and driving and causing deaths, racing, going over 100 miles an hour – all sorts of different things that people are doing on the road.

-But if a death results, the prosecutors, the police and judges are going to be looking to blame somebody for that death.
-So, you want to be real careful out there and if you have one of these cases where your charged with vehicular manslaughter or second-degree murder or both, they're going to need to get an attorney that knows the Van Nuys court.
+But if a death results, the prosecutors, the police, and judges will be looking to blame somebody for that death.
+So, you want to be real careful out there, and if you have one of these cases where you're charged with vehicular manslaughter or second-degree murder or both, they're going to need to get an attorney who knows the Van Nuys court.

-One who knows the filing deputies and the head prosecutors there because in my experience, there’s typically some mitigating circumstances in these vehicular manslaughter cases in Van Nuys that the prosecutors have not considered and it's up to the defense attorney to put those in front of them.
+One who knows the filing deputies and the head prosecutors there because, in my experience, there are typically some mitigating circumstances in these vehicular manslaughter cases that the prosecutors have not considered, and it's up to the defense attorney to put those in front of them.

-It's up to the defense attorneys to show the prosecutors the mitigating circumstances that make the case either not rise to the level of a vehicular manslaughter case, or if it is a good vehicular manslaughter filing, the person shouldn't go to prison.
+It's up to the defense attorneys to show the prosecutors the mitigating circumstances that make the case either not rise to the level of a vehicular manslaughter case, or if it is an excellent vehicular manslaughter filing, the person shouldn't go to prison.
 Try to get a probationary sentence.

-So, there are all sorts of different things that can happen and when there's a whole range of charges that could be filed and sentences that can be imposed, that's when the best criminal defense attorneys in the Van Nuys courthouse are necessary in order to achieve a result that you could live with.
-A result that protects your record, your freedom, your career and your family.
+So, there are all sorts of different things that can happen.
+When there's a whole range of charges that could be filed and sentences that can be imposed, that's when the best criminal defense attorneys in the Van Nuys courthouse are necessary to achieve a result that you could live with.
+A result that protects your record, freedom, career, and family.

-So, if you have one of these vehicular manslaughter cases in the Van Nuys court, give me a call.
+So, if you have one of these vehicular manslaughter cases, give me a call.
 We'll sit down.
 We'll go over everything.
-We'll talk about it and when you leave the office, you'll leave with a strategy in place.
-One that takes into account your life, your version of events and really gets down to the nitty-gritty of defending you and helping you with your vehicular manslaughter case.
+We'll talk about it, and when you leave the office, you'll leave with a strategy in place.
+One that considers your life, your version of events, and gets down to the nitty-gritty of defending you and helping you with your vehicular manslaughter case.